 Bills to most users of the Sewer System are mailed monthly.
-The City adds a 10% surcharge to all Sewer System bills not paid within 15 days after the date they are mailed.
+The City adds a 10% penalty, based on current charges to all Sewer System bills not paid within 15 days after the date they are mailed.
 If those bills remain unpaid for 45 days from the original bill, the City delivers a termination notice to the user, and service may be terminated 10 days after that by discontinuing water service.
 If service is terminated, it will not be restored until the bill is paid or a payment arrangement is signed.
 Ohio law provides additional sewer-charge collection procedures for cities, counties, and villages.
 When sewer charges are not paid when due, they may be sought either by court action or by certification to the county auditor for collection as a special assessment with the real estate taxes, with partial payments (\$10 minimum) permitted before the certification.
-Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification.
+Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification has been attempted with the owner through written notice at least 30 days before the certification.
 After certification, the lien created by the certification may be released upon full payment to the County Fiscal Officer of the unpaid water charges plus associated penalties, if any.
 The City began these procedures for the collection of delinquent water charges in 2004.

-In 2015, Sewer System account receivables over 30 days past due totaled \$ 4,121,885, which represents 45% of the \$9,194,791 in sewer receivables at 12/31/2015, down from 60% in 2014.
-The amounts past due as of 12/31/2015 are as follows: 30 day - \$ 1,197,557, 60 day - \$584,146, and 90 day - \$2,340,182.
+In 2016, Sewer System account receivables over 30 days past due totaled \$4,737,884, which represents 49% of the \$9,751,160 in sewer receivables at 12/31/2016, down from 60% in 2014.
+The amounts past due as of 12/31/2015 are as follows: 30 day - \$1,895,724, 60 day - \$850,232, and 90 day - \$1,991,927.
 It is the general policy of the Utilities Business Office to pursue economically feasible collection of outstanding balances rather than write them off.